What to Do with Green Tomatoes in the Fall

 I know plants don't "think," but this is the only way I can describe the process: stressing the plant makes it "think" that its time is running out and it better produce seed in a hurry, so the tomatoes will often ripen sooner.

-How to ripen tomatoes after picking
+How to make green tomatoes turn red after picking

 • Pick green tomatoes with about an inch of stem attached and place them in a paper bag with a banana.
 Bananas give off ethylene gas, which will encourage the tomatoes to ripen.
 Use a cardboard box if you have more than will fit in a paper bag.